-The first line, yin, shows a self-satisfied person bragging about his/her happy condition.
+The first line, yin, shows a self-satisfied person bragging about their happy condition.
 Such a demonstration will bring bad luck.
 It is better to keep one's feelings to oneself for now.

 The second line, yin, shows its subject acting on intuition without hesitating.
 It is important to act quickly; success will be in proportion to one's balance and sincerity.

-The third line, yin, shows one who is in a position for which s/he is not suited, who looks to heaven to supply happiness and success.
-His/her situation is faulty and must be rectified at once, or there will be evil.
+The third line, yin, shows one who is in a position for which they are not suited, who looks to heaven to supply happiness and success.
+Their situation is faulty and must be rectified at once, or there will be evil.

 The fourth line, yang, shows one who is successful and a pleasure to know.
 This person feels unconditional love and trust for others, and thus attracts many worthy friends.